Schlauer-Hax/homebridge-iobroker/README.md

 ## Configuration

-In most cases, simply adding this plugin to the homebridge config.json will be
+In most cases, simply adding this plugin to the homebridge config.json and changing the devices states will be
 enough:

 ```json